pawelswiecki/basic-wms/README.md

 # basic-wms
 Basic Warehouse Management System built with Python on Flask

+Not production-ready.

 ### Current State
+- v0.2: The second version of database model and CRUD methods are finished.
+SQLAlchemy models now do not bleed into CRUD API.
-The first version of database model and CRUD methods are finished.
+- v0.1: The first version of database model and CRUD methods are finished.

 ### The Idea